‘Staggering’ rise in children being investigated for terrorism, says MI5 boss

 Editor

-The boss of MI5 has described the rise of children being investigated for terrorism in the UK as “staggering” as he warned of “canny online memes” drawing them into extreme right-wing ideologies.
+The rise in the number of children being investigated for terrorism in the UK is “staggering”, the boss of MI5 said, as he warned of “canny online memes” drawing them into extreme right-wing ideologies.

 Speaking at the Counter Terrorism Operations Centre in west London on Tuesday, he said: “Sadly, 13% of all those being investigated by MI5 for involvement in UK terrorism are under 18.